DevExpress/devextreme-demos/JSDemos/Demos/HtmlEditor/Tables/description.md

 If you want to allow users to resize table rows and columns, set the [tableResizing](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/).[enabled](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/#enabled) property to **true**.
 In this demo, you can use the Allow Table Resizing check box to change the property value.

-You can also set the **tableResizing**.[minColumnWidth](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/#minColumnWidth) and **tableResizing**.[minRowHeight](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/#minRowHeight) properties to limit the minimum column width and row height.
-If you do not specify these properties, the width and height are limited by the cell content.
-You can test the latter behavior in this demo if you reduce column width or row height to small values.
+You can also set the **tableResizing**.[minColumnWidth](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/#minColumnWidth) and **tableResizing**.[minRowHeight](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/#minRowHeight) properties to specify the minimum column width and row height.
+If you do not set these properties, the width and height are determined by the cell content.
+This demo illustrates the latter behavior when you reduce column width or row height to small values.